 If you don’t feel like making the marinara sauce, don’t you worry yourself about that for a minute.
 That is in fact what jarred sauce is for.
 To make life easier.
 If homemade sauce stands between you and Chicken Parmigiana, that would be a crime.

 Chicken Parmigiana (or Chicken Parmesan, depending on how authentic you are feeling!) is one of the world's greatest comfort foods...and this recipe has a little twist to keep the chicken crispy!Tweet This

 Spaghetti with Chicken Parmesan

-I include spaghetti with sauce in this Chicken Parmigiana recipe because to us, Chicken Parmesan doesn’t really exist without spaghetti with sauce.
+I include spaghetti with sauce in this Chicken Parmigiana recipe because to us, Chicken Parm doesn’t really exist without spaghetti with sauce.
 If you feel differently you can …um, NOT make the spaghetti and sauce?
 That felt weird even typing that.
 Ok, fine, you can put Chicken Parm in a roll and make a Chicken Parm sub.
 That’s ok.

 - Chopped Winter Salad

 - Baby Romaine, Chickpea, and Root Vegetable Salad with Slightly Spicy Dressing